by JACKSON KEENAN, CFP®, DIRECTOR OF FINANCIAL PLANNING

 Many of our clients utilize Donor-Advised Funds, but they look for new charitable strategies.
 In this month’s blog I will dive into a few of these.

-First, consider what you are giving and who it goes to impact your taxes differently.
+First, consider what you are giving and who it goes to impacts your taxes differently.
 The following chart helps explain:

 Itemized Deduction Limits for Charitable Gifts: Percentage of AGI Limitation